lfricken/lfricken.github.io/pages/politicalnodes.md

 This means that if you can come up with sufficiently clever definitions and convince people to accept them, you can win any argument by default just by having a complex system of mirrors in place to reflect bad karma from genuinely evil things to the things you want to tar as evil.

 If we kinda tweak the definition of “anti-Semitism” to be “anything that inconveniences Jews”, we can pull a trick where we leverage people’s dislike of Hitler to make them support the Israeli occupation of Palestine – but in order to do that, we need to get everyone on board with this definition.

-Another common example: the social justice movement insists on their own novel definitions of words like “racism” that don’t match common usage, any dictionary, or etymological history – but which direct bad karma toward opponents.
-Successfully being able to label someone racist is immensely damaging.
-It draws a line between them and Nazis.
-If you can redefine such a damaging term to include more than its old definition, you can use it more often and easily.
-Overreliance on this mechanism explains why many internal social justice debates end up being about whether a particular mirror can be deployed to transfer bad karma in a specific case (“are trans people privileged?”) rather than any feature of the real world.

-The social justice movement is not alone.
-Compare: “Is such an such an organization a cult?”, “Is such and such a policy socialist?”, “Is abortion, or capital punishment, or war, murder?”
-These questions are entirely about whether we can reflect bad karma from known sources of evil to other topics under discussion.
+Middle East conflicts are not alone.
+Compare: “Is such an such an organization a cult?”, “Is such and such a policy socialist?”, "are trans people privileged?", “Is abortion, or capital punishment, or war, murder?”
+These questions are entirely about whether we can reflect bad karma from known sources of evil to other topics under discussion, rather than any feature of the real world.

 Have you worked out what we’re looking at?
-It's The Worst Argument In The World, only now, we can explain why it manages to work despite not making sense.
+It's [The Worst Argument In The World](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world), only now, we can explain why it works.

 ### VIII